Plastic Surgeons of Alaska

 To maintain the results, patients should schedule injections every 4 months or so.
 Sometimes, a small dose of BOTOX is all that is needed.

-If you’ve been thinking about getting BOTOX injections and are looking for an Anchorage injector, Lindsay Benedict is a registered nurse trained by Allergan, the maker of BOTOX.
-She produces results that look natural and has worked with our surgeons for more than 10 years.
-You can call Plastic Surgeons of Alaska at (907) 563-2002 to schedule an appointment or request a consultation using the online form.
+If you’ve been thinking about getting BOTOX injections and are looking for an Anchorage injector, you can call Plastic Surgeons of Alaska at (907) 563-2002 to schedule an appointment or request a consultation using the online form.